What is the relationship between trade secrets and a covenant not to compete?

 - computer algorithms.

-trademarks, which generally require registration in order to be fully effective, trade secrets are essentially a "do-it-yourself" form of protection.
+Unlike other forms of intellectual property, such as patents, copyrights, and trademarks, which generally require registration in order to be fully effective, trade secrets are essentially a "do-it-yourself" form of protection.

 You do not register with the government to secure your trade secret; you most simply keep the information under wraps.
 Trade secret protection lasts for as long as the secret is kept confidential without any statutory limitations period.
 However, once a trade secret is made available to the public, trade secret protection ends.